 To switch either (or both!) of the transport clocks into this mode, use Edit > Preferences > Transport and select the relevant checkboxes.

 Note that when in Delta to Edit Point mode, the transport clocks cannot be edited.

 The Big Clock

 To show the current playhead position in a big, resizable window, activate Window > Big Clock.
-The big clock is very useful when you need to work away from the screen but still want to see the playhead position clearly (such as when working with a remote control device across a room).
+The big clock is very useful when working away from the screen but still wanting to see the playhead position clearly (such as when working with a remote control device across a room).
 The big clock will change its visual appearance to indicate when active recording is taking place.
 Below on the left is a screenshot showing a fairly large big clock window filling a good part of the display, and on the right, the same clock during active recording.